Julio Iglesias: Entertainment career

-In 1968, he won the Benidorm International Song Festival with the song "La vida sigue igual" (meaning "Life Goes On the Same") which was used in the 1969 film La vida sigue igual in which he played a fictionalized version of his own life.
+In 1968, he won the Benidorm Song Festival with the song "La vida sigue igual" (meaning "Life Goes on the Same") which was used in the 1969 film La vida sigue igual in which he played a fictionalized version of his own life.
 He then signed a deal with Discos Columbia, the Spanish branch of the Columbia Records company, and released his first studio album, titled Yo Canto.
 The album spent 15 weeks in the Spanish charts and peaked at No. 3.
-He in the Eurovision Song Contest 1970 with the song "Gwendolyne", finishing in fourth place.
+He in the Eurovision Song Contest 1970 in Amsterdam, Netherlands, with the song "Gwendolyne", finishing in fourth place with 8 votes.
 Shortly after, he had a number one hit in many European countries with "Un canto a Galicia", sung in Galician, in honour of his father, who hailed from Galicia.
 That single sold one million copies in Germany.
 In 1975, he found success in the Italian market by recording a song exclusively in Italian, called "Se mi lasci non vale".
 Notable albums from this decade are A flor de piel (1974, with the European hit "Manuela"), El amor (1975), and Soy (1973).
 He also sang in French: one of his popular songs in this language became "Je n'ai pas changé".

-In 1979, he moved to Miami, in the United States, signed a deal with CBS International, and started singing in different languages such as French, Italian, Portuguese, and German.
+In 1979, he moved to Miami, United States, signed a deal with CBS International, and started singing in different languages such as French, Italian, Portuguese, and German.
 Two years later, he released the album De niña a mujer, which he dedicated to his daughter Chabeli, who appeared on the cover with him.
 From it came the first English-language hit of his career, a cover of "Begin the Beguine" that became number 1 in the United Kingdom; he also released a collection, Julio (1983).